Types of Cactus With Their Pictures and Names – Identification Guide (Indoors and Outdoors)

 Star Cactus (Astrophytum asterias)

-Native to Texas, the Star cactus is a small type of round cactus that some say resembles a sea urchin.
+Native to Texas, the Star cactus is a small round cactus that is also known as the starfish or sea urchin cactus because of its shape.

 The Star cactus has the shape of a puffed-up disc and its body is divided into sections.
 On each of the segments are rows of white dots that are covered with tiny hairs.
 The cactus should flower in the springtime with a large yellow flower on its top.